bluz71/vim-mistfly-statusline/README.md

 moonfly statusline
 ==================

-_moonfly statusline_ is a simple yet informative _statusline_ for Vim and Neovim that uses [moonfly](https://github.com/bluz71/vim-moonfly-colors) colors by default.
-If those colors do not suit then they can easily be [customized](https://github.com/bluz71/vim-moonfly-statusline#moonflyignoredefaultcolors) if desired.
+_moonfly statusline_ is a simple, yet informative, _statusline_ for Vim and Neovim that uses [moonfly](https://github.com/bluz71/vim-moonfly-colors) colors by default.

+Be aware, the _statusline_ colors can easily be [customized](https://github.com/bluz71/vim-moonfly-statusline#moonflyignoredefaultcolors) if desired.

-_moonfly statusline_ is also a very light _statusline_ plugin clocking in at around 200 lines of Vimscript.
+_moonfly statusline_ is a very light _statusline_ plugin clocking in at around 200 lines of Vimscript.
 For comparison, the [lightline](https://github.com/itchyny/lightline.vim) and [airline](https://github.com/vim-airline/vim-airline) _statusline_ plugins